madyark/MS1-project/README.md

 - A lot of code was inspired from various examples given in [MDN Web Docs](https://developer.mozilla.org/en-US/) and [W3Schools](https://www.w3schools.com/).

-- The reasoning behind adding labels to all of the inputs in the website's forms was found in W3.org [here](https://www.w3.org/WAI/tutorials/forms/labels/).
+- The reasoning behind adding labels to all of the inputs in the website's forms was found in W3C [here](https://www.w3.org/WAI/tutorials/forms/labels/).

-- The importance of aria-labels was also found using W3.org [here](https://www.w3.org/TR/WCAG20-TECHS/ARIA14.html).
+- The importance of aria-labels was also found using W3C [here](https://www.w3.org/TR/WCAG20-TECHS/ARIA14.html).

+- [This StackOverflow post](https://stackoverflow.com/questions/10691021/how-to-insert-logo-with-the-title-of-a-html-page) helped with the creation of the favicon for the website.

+- Markdown language syntax was found [here](https://www.markdownguide.org/basic-syntax/).

+- A [sample README](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md) was used for guidance during the composition of the README.md file.

 - In the 'Home' page and multiple times in the 'Spread the Word' page, an entertaining transition between white and black backgrounds occurs, in the middle of which a large, highly-resoluted image is placed.

     The solution on creating this transition was found on [a StackOverflow post](https://stackoverflow.com/questions/8541081/css-set-a-background-color-which-is-50-of-the-width-of-the-window).
 The linear-gradient solution was chosen
     (second answer from top).

+- The vertical-centering of images in the 'Acquaintance Struggling' section of the 'Help Others' page was found on [FreeCodeCamp](https://www.freecodecamp.org/news/how-to-center-an-image-in-css/).

 ### Content